Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Numerical illustration

 The methods are tested on a support vector regression problem formulated as minimizing sum of a loss function and a regularizer:

-Here, $(x_i, y_i)\in\R^{n}\times\{0,1\}\ (i=1,2,\dots,m)$ denote the train example and $\ell$ is the loss function. $\lambda$ is a constant of the regularizer and is fixed to 0.01 in the numerical experiments below.
-We note that \cref{eq:robust_regression} is a type of (generalized) linear model used in the numerical experiments of \cite{gower2019rsn} and \cite{cubicNewton}.
-As the loss function $\ell$, we use the following two functions known as robust loss functions\cite{barron2019general}:
+Here, $(x_i, y_i)\in\R^{n}\times\{0,1\}\ (i=1,2,\dots,m)$ denote the training example and $\ell$ is the loss function. $\lambda$ is a constant of the regularizer and is fixed to 0.01 in the numerical experiments below.
+We note that \ref{eq:robust_regression} is a type of (generalized) linear model used in the numerical experiments of \cite{gower2019rsn} and \cite{cubicNewton}.
+As the loss function $\ell$, we use the following two functions known as robust loss functions: the Geman-McClure loss function ($\ell_1$) and the Cauchy loss function ($\ell_2$) \cite{barron2019general} defined as